 Dialects

-DataOne member nodes include metadata records in many dialects (see Tble 2).
-We retrieved data from all DataOne member nodes that included EML or CSDGM dialects.
+DataONE member nodes include metadata records in many dialects (see Tble 2).
+We retrieved data from all DataONE member nodes that included EML or CSDGM dialects.

 Table 2.
 A dialect is a community specific instantiation of the documentation language.